top of page

 What Can I Keep In Bankruptcy?

-One of the first questions I'm usually asked by a potential client in financial trouble is, "I can't file for bankruptcy—if I do, I'll lose everything!"
+One of the first questions I'm usually asked by a new client in financial trouble is, "I can't file for bankruptcy—if I do, I'll lose everything!"

 For most people, this covers everything they own.
 And for the rest, there are exemptions.
-Exemptions are a list of things that the law lets you keep.
+Exemptions are a list of things that the law lets you protect from the trustee and creditors.
 But here's where it gets tricky.
-Some places, such as the District of Columbia, use the federal exemptions, which are contained in the Bankruptcy Code.
+Some states use the federal exemptions, which are contained in the Bankruptcy Code.
 Other states, such as Maryland, require you to use their state exemptions, which often differ significantly from the federal exemptions.
 Some are better and some are worse.
 Other states let you pick: you can use either the federal or the state exemptions, whichever are better for you.
 And some federal rules exempt certain types of assets no matter which state you live in: your 401(k) or IRA, for example, is almost always exempt.

 Because of these different rules, people in identical situations living in different states can end up with very different results.